aweis89/ai-terminals.nvim/README.md

 #### 🤝 Integrating with a File Picker (e.g., snacks.nvim)

-You can integrate the `add_files_to_aider` function with file pickers like `snacks.nvim` to easily add selected files to the Aider context.
+You can integrate the `aider_add_files` function with file pickers like `snacks.nvim` to easily add selected files to the Aider context.

 Here's an example of how you might configure `snacks.nvim` to add actions for sending files to Aider: